-We actually prefer to work as a facilities manager.
+We prefer to work as a facilities manager.
 This person is constantly thinking and planning.
-They schedule what maintenance the building needs, they look at what they can proactively do to stop it falling into any level of disrepair.
+They schedule what maintenance the building needs.
+They look at what they can proactively do to stop it falling into any level of disrepair.

-Yes, there's still an element of managing the cleaners and making sure they've done their job, but they're proactive enough to stop most of the problems happening in the first place.
+Yes, there's still an element of managing the cleaners and making sure they've done their job, but a facilities manager is proactive enough to stop most of the problems happening in the first place.